Belgian Sheepdog: Dog Breed Profile and Information

 Caring for the Belgian Shepherd isn’t as hard as you might think.
 The double-later coat of these dogs doesn’t require much work to maintain.

 Since these are herding dogs, the Belgian Shepherd must get sufficient exercise daily.
-They don’t do well laying or lazying around the house all day, especially since their energy levels are high and they need some form of activities to thrive on.
+They don’t do well lying or lazying around the house all day, especially since their energy levels are high and they need some activities to thrive on.

 It’s best if they get the attention of their owners when it’s time for exercise.
-This means, leaving them alone to run around isn’t just enough.
+This means leaving them alone to run around isn’t just enough.

-Belgian Sheepdog owners may also have to ensure a safe environment for their dog, as these dogs are naturally hard-wired to go after sheep and rarely hesitate to chase after joggers, cyclists, animals, or even cars.
+Belgian Sheepdog owners may also have to ensure a safe environment for their dogs, as these dogs are naturally hard-wired to go after sheep and rarely hesitate to chase after joggers, cyclists, animals, or even cars.
 So fenced-in yards and leashed walks are compulsory necessities for these dogs.

 Surprisingly, the Belgian Shepherd is an ideal breed for special training and obedience competitions, especially since they are highly trainable.

-Common health complications associated with the Belgian Sheepdog
+Common health complications

-Some conditions that may affect this breed include eye issues like and cataracts.
+Some conditions that may affect this breed include eye issues like cataracts.
 Other health complications that may affect the dog are elbow and hip dysplasia, epilepsy, and some forms of cancer.

-Should the need for surgery ever arise, owners should note that these dogs are generally sensitive to anesthesia.
+Should the need for surgery arise, owners should note that these dogs are generally sensitive to anesthesia.
 Their ears should be constantly checked for any signs of infection.
-They also require regular brushing of teeth.
+They also require regular brushing of their teeth.

 Diet and nutrition